Frequently Asked Questions

 - How much would it take to purchase the entire 20-acre site and set it aside as a park?

 What are you planning to do, and why?

-Mater Dolorosa is owned by the Passionists of Holy Cross Province, located in Chicago, which purchased the 88-acre site in 1924.
-We have been holding religious retreats here since 1926, and intend to keep doing so for many decades to come, just as we will continue to provide a meeting location for various ecumenical groups and recovery programs.
+Mater Dolorosa is owned by the Passionists of Holy Cross Province, which purchased the 88-acre site in 1924.
+We have been holding religious retreats here since 1926 and intend to keep doing so for many decades to come, just as we will continue to provide a meeting location for various ecumenical groups and recovery programs.
 The southern part of our property has always been vacant and we refer to it as The Meadows.

 Since 2007, the Retreat Center’s Board of Directors has worked on evaluating the sale of this vacant property in order to raise funds for the Province, in a manner that won’t impact our retreats.
 For five years through 2012, the Board worked with the Province in Chicago to evaluate a number of different options, including reaching out to “Angel Donors” to see if any were interested in purchasing The Meadows for conservation purposes.
 The Board was not successful in raising money from either individuals or Foundations for the purpose of purchasing The Meadows.